eyereasoner/Notation3-By-Example/examples/policies/README.md

 This is an [RDF Surfaces](https://josd.github.io/surface/) implementation of the [Mellon Rule language for decentralized business processes](https://mellonscholarlycommunication.github.io/spec-rulelanguage/).

-A policy document described which actions a Mellon choreographer (orchestrator) process should take when receiving an incoming [Event Notification](https://www.eventnotifications.net) message.
+A policy document describes which actions a Mellon choreographer (orchestrator) process should take when receiving an incoming [Event Notification](https://www.eventnotifications.net) message.